 Automobile insurance policies generally provide insurance coverage only for negligent actions, not intentional actions.
 So, if, for whatever reason, the insured is accused of intentionally causing the car accident, there is a very real chance that the insurer will refuse to provide coverage for the accident and will refuse to provide a lawyer to defend the insured in any lawsuit filed over the crash.
 Learn more about intentional versus negligent acts in personal injury cases.

 A third important exception to the insurer's duty to provide a lawyer might apply when damages already paid out by the insurer meet your policy's coverage limits.
-In general, once the insurer has paid the policy limits, it has no further duty toward the insured—no duty to pay any further money to resolve claims, and no duty to continue to provide the insured with a lawyer.
+In general, once the insurer has paid the policy limits, it has no further duty toward the insured, meaning:

 Let's say you have $100,000 in liability coverage, but you were at fault for a car accident that seriously injured the other driver, so that her damages are well over $100,000.
 In that case, the insurer will try to settle the case for your policy limits of $100,000, but, if it can't do that, it may be required to simply pay the injured person the policy limits without settling the case.
 That means the injured person is now free to sue you for the remainder of her damages (not, of course, the $100,000 already received).
 And if the injured person does sue you, your insurer probably won't provide you with a lawyer, since it's likely no longer under a legal obligation to do so.

 It's important to note that the legal duties of an insurance company in this situation may differ from state to state.
 So, if you're in this situation, it may make sense to talk to a personal injury lawyer on your own.